ronsaikia/Offensive-Security-Roadmap/README.md

 # Offensive Security Roadmap

-A structured, beginner-friendly path into offensive security and penetration testing — built for [Club Name] members who want to go from zero to their first CTF, box, or bug bounty.
+A structured, beginner-friendly path into offensive security and penetration testing — built for AEC Coding Club members who want to go from zero to their first CTF, box, or bug bounty.

 ## Why this exists